m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-06-09-spamfilterbypass.md

 The default ports used by SMTP are 25, 465 (Exchange) and 587 that are meant to be used for submissions from your e-mail client to the e-mail server and higher ports are used for relaying between SMTP-server.

-- Some verbatim assocaited with SMTP:
+- Some verbatim associated with SMTP:
   - `Mail User Agent (MUA)`: This is a (part of a) program connecting to a SMTP-server in order to send an email.
 Most likely this is your Outlook, Thunderbird, whatever.
   - `Mail Transfer Agent (MTA)`: The transport service part of a program.
 They receive and transfer the emails.
 This might be an Exchange server, an internet facing gateway and so on.